mono/CocosSharp/Readme.md

 # Cocos2D-XNA

 is a 2D/3D game developer’s framework that is written specifically for XNA.
 XNA is the game API developed by Microsoft for independently published games on Xbox Live Arcade.
-To support other platforms than the now deprecated Microsoft XNA targets, Cocos2D-XNA supports the MonoGame runtime.
+To support other platforms than the now deprecated Microsoft XNA targets, Cocos2D-XNA is compatible with the MonoGame runtime.

 This project is open source, freely available, and free of royalties or encumberance.
 The software is released under the highly permissive MIT License.